 Think of a city with an energy shortage.
 With Google offline, other businesses cannot operate.
 This is similar to what happens in the brain when energy stores drop too low.
 Parts of the body get just enough energy to survive, but not necessarily perform at their peak.

 When the brain needs energy, it calls for a molecule of ATP.
 Energy use by neurons strips the ATP of a phosphate molecule, converting it into ADP.

 Stable energy is correlated directly with brain performance.
 Supplemental creatine donates a phosphate molecule so that ADP turns back into the usable (and stable) ATP.
 In the above example, it is like giving Google power.

 Some other cool studies show Creatine can do a lot:

-Supplementation in older individuals can stave off cognitive decline.
+Research suggests that supplementation in older individuals can help slow cognitive decline.

 Vegetarians, a group notoriously low in creatine, showed improved processing speed, working memory, and intelligence in multiple studies.

 Who Should Supplement Creatine?

 With such little downside, the benefits of creatine far outweigh the drawbacks.